sumowll/BD4H-Bootcamp/web/dl-setup.md

 We prepared a server with a GPU on Microsoft Azure.
 It would be enough to follow just the lab sessions even though the server is not very powerful one.

 ### Access to the server
-You can directly access to the JupyterHub with pre-copied Notebooks used in entire lab sessions on your web browser.
+You can directly access to the JupyterHub with the pre-copied Notebooks used in the entire lab sessions on your web browser.
 Please open your favorite web browser and move to the following address including the port number:

 <a href='http://52.175.231.74:8000' target='_blank'>http://52.175.231.74:8000</a>